PayPal Chargeback Time Limits: The Quick Guide for Merchants & Cardholders

 - What is PayPal Seller Protection?
 How Does it Work?

-Before diving into a discussion of PayPal chargeback time limits, we should clarify this: a PayPal chargeback is different from a PayPal claim.
-Both are distinct from a PayPal dispute.
-Keeping this terminology straight can be confusing, but it’s very important.
+Before diving into a discussion of PayPal chargeback time limits, we should clarify that a PayPal chargeback is different from a PayPal claim and a PayPal dispute.

 Breaking Down PayPal Chargeback Time Limits & PayPal Dispute Time Limits